crc-si/COG-Conversion/README.md

     --help             Show this message and exit.
 ```

-# Validate the Geotiffs using the GDAL script
+# Validate the GeoTIFFs using the GDAL script

 - How to use the Validate_cloud_Optimized_Geotiff:
 ```
 > $ python validate_cloud_optimized_geotiff.py --help